berylllium/lsockengine/README.md

 ## Support

 LiSE provides native support for Windows and GNU/Linux systems using the Xorg window system.
-Support for MacOs is not planned.
+Support for the Wayland display system is planned, while support for MacOs is not.

 ### Windows